 Such a “fuck you attitude” is a mark of freedom, but it is not easy to achieve.
 Long-term financial commitments, such as having signed a loan agreement with a downpayment on a house, forces you to service the lender.
 This is a problem, insofar as it makes it difficult to make decisions that might reduce your disposable income.
 Financial wealth and financial autonomy do not necessarily go together.
 For most people, there is a trade-off between the two.

 Being rich — having a lot of readily disposable cash — is obviously something that improves your options in life.
 One could argue that “fuck you money” provides the leverage required to make decisions on your own terms, without being dependent on anyone.
 You become what Nietzsche called a master: someone in full control of their life, strong and proud, who makes decisions based on a sense of honor, authenticity and truthfulness.
 But how much money do you need to achieve autonomy?
 Perhaps not as much as you think.

 Aristippus: Look at you.
 If you would only learn to flatter the king, you wouldn’t have to live on lentils.

 Diogenes: My dear Aristippus, if only you could learn to live on lentils, you wouldn’t have to flatter the king.

-How much money do you need to be autonomous?
-Perhaps not as much as you think.
-Some admirably strong and independent people such as Mark Baker have demonstrated that it is very possible to be a master of your own life without being rich.
+The admirably strong and independent Cynics of ancient Greece demonstrated that it is very possible to be a master of your own life without being rich.
 If you say “fuck you” enough times, you will eventually end up in a position of autonomy, although it might leave you with very little money for some time.
 Can you survive this?
-Mark Baker would argue that you can.
+The Cynics would argue that you can.
 It’s all about your mindset, and your ability to accept the necessary trade-off between security and freedom.